volcano-sh/volcano/docs/design/usage-based-scheduling.md

   interval: 30s                      # Optional, The scheduler pull metrics from Prometheus with this interval, 5s by default
   elasticsearch:                     # Optional, The elasticsearch configuration
     index: "custom-index-name"       # Optional, The elasticsearch index name, "metricbeat-*" by default
+    username: ""                     # Optional, The elasticsearch username
+    password: ""                     # Optional, The elasticsearch password
   ```

 ### How to predicate node